thoughtbot/yuri-ita/docs/getting_started.md

 table.filtered? #=> false
 ```

-You may use this `.fitlered?` method to conditionally render a link to reload
+You may use this `.filtered?` method to conditionally render a link to reload
 the page without any query parameters.

 ```erb